Delaware and Raritan Canal: 20th century

 D&R Canal's importance waned as railroads were used to perform, more rapidly, the same function as canals, but it remained in operation until 1932.
 Years later, the section between Trenton and Bordentown was filled for various road and rail projects, leaving the feeder waters to solely supply the main canal from Trenton, New Jersey north to New Brunswick.
 Two other sections of the canal were piped underground: one in Trenton when the Trenton Freeway was constructed in 1952, and the other in New Brunswick when the Elmer Boyd Parkway Extension (Route 18) was constructed in 1984.

 Route

 The main section of the canal runs from Bordentown on the Delaware River to New Brunswick on the Raritan.
-A feeder canal section (which feeds water into the main canal) stretches 22 mi northward from Trenton, upstream along the east bank of the Delaware to Bull's Island near Frenchtown.
+A feeder canal section (which feeds water into the main canal) stretches 22 mi northward from Trenton, upstream along the east bank of the Delaware to Bulls Island near Frenchtown.
 The feeder canal collects water from higher elevations to the north, and feeds it to the highest section of the main canal, which flows generally north and east to the end, and had flowed south into the Crosswicks Creek at Bordentown.
 The total length of the entire canal system was approximately 66 mi.
 The main section was 44 mi long, 75 ft wide and 8 ft deep; the feeder was 22 mi long, 60 ft wide and 6 ft deep.